stefanprodan/gitops-helm-workshop/docs/helm/README.md

 ## Install podinfo

+[Podinfo](http://github.com/stefanprodan/podinfo) is tiny Go web application.
-You'll be installing podinfo using a chart stored in git.
+You'll be installing podinfo using a Helm chart stored in the git repository at `charts/podinfo`.

 Create the `prod` namespace with linkerd injection enabled: